emmercm/www/src/blog/_i-dont-want-to-think-about-it.md

 These tests don't help me test correctness such as making sure datastores have the right state after each request, but they do help me prevent regressions.
 Specifically in two areas:

 1. I know the service starts correctly
-2. I know the service won't throw any runtime exceptions with tested user flows
+2. I know the service won't throw any runtime exceptions with tested client flows

+My goal was to gain confidence that my services wouldn't start experiencing exceptions as soon as they were deployed to production.
+They helped protect me from myself, and they gave me confidence that

 Both of those provided me safety to perform refactors and migrations.
-I greatly reduced the chances of errors happening in the most common flows, preventing
+I greatly reduced the chances of errors happening in the most common client flows, preventing

 - batch-subscriber-processor's lack of CD tests, making the Spring Boot 3 migration dangerous
 - subscription-api's lack of CD tests, creating a business risk
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMTk1OTg2NTcsMTUzMTA0NjAyMywtMT
-A5NzA4MDMyLC00ODEyMTk0NTcsMTQxNDk4MDE3OCwxOTMzODQx
-NDEwXX0=
+eyJoaXN0b3J5IjpbMTY4MzkzNjAwNCwxNTMxMDQ2MDIzLC0xMD
+k3MDgwMzIsLTQ4MTIxOTQ1NywxNDE0OTgwMTc4LDE5MzM4NDE0
+MTBdfQ==
 -->